dnewma02/Panuscript/README.md

 ## 5 Usage

-Currently `scripting_interface.py` is the primary way to interact with Panuscript.
-In the future a simple TK gui may be added
+Currently, `scripting_interface.py` is the primary way to interact with Panuscript.
+In the future a simple TK gui may be added.

 ### Viewing information
 Several functions are provided to view information about the underlying software.